madprops/grop/README.md

 >grop switch mygroup1 mygroup2

-Switch the content of mygroup1 with mygroup2
+Switch the windows of mygroup1 with mygroup2

 ## About